 Brunei: Country and Foreign Investment

-The population was estimated at 408,786 in July 2012.
-The official religion is Islam.
-Malay is the official language; English and Chinese are also spoken.
+As of May 2019, the population is estimated to be 440,000.
+The official religion is Islam and the official language is Malay; English and Chinese languages are also spoken.

-Brunei is a constitutional sultanate.
-The Sultan and Prime Minister is Sir Hassnal Bolkiah (since 5 October 1967).
-Civil law is based on English common law; for Muslims, Islamic Shari'a law supersedes civil law in a number of areas.
+Officially a a constitutional sultanate, Brunei is in effect an absolute monarchy.
+The sultan and prime minister is Sir Hassanal Bolkiah (since 5 October 1967).
+General law is based on English common law; for Muslims, sharia supersedes civil law in a number of areas.

-In 2000, Brunei instituted a tax-privileged International Financial Centre (BIFC) providing regimes for banking, insurance, investment funds and trust management.
-Accordingly, Brunei is a "dual jurisdiction", whereby the international legislation offers "offshore" facilities, alongside the usual range of "domestic" legislation drawn from that of England and Wales.
-Legislation passed in 2000 introduced a number of additional corporate forms which are available to business operations in the International Financial Centre, including International Business Companies, International Limited Partnerships, and International Trusts.
+In 2000, Brunei instituted a tax-privileged international financial centre (the BIFC) providing regimes for banking, insurance, investment funds and trust management.
+Accordingly, Brunei is a ‘dual jurisdiction’, whereby the international legislation offers offshore facilities, alongside the usual range of ‘domestic’ legislation drawn from that of England and Wales.
+Legislation passed in 2000 introduced a number of additional corporate forms which are available to business operations in the International Financial Centre, including international business companies, international limited partnerships, and international trusts.

 In Brunei there is no personal income tax, and there are no export, sales, payroll or manufacturing taxes.
 Sole proprietorship and partnership businesses are not subject to income tax.
 The main tax for resident ('domestic') companies is corporate tax, but this does not apply in the BIFC.